jpadantas/poker/README.md

 - `/eda` - Provides tools for Exploratory Data Analysis of the dataset and features integral to the model.
 - `/lethality` - Includes modules that simulate the impact of missile warhead lethality.
 - `/pr` - Features a Polynomial Regression model for refining probability estimations.
+- `/statistics` - Contains analysis of statistical significance between the machine learning models used.
 - `/target` - Hosts scripts for modeling the dynamics of target behavior.
 - `/xgboost` - Implements the XGBoost algorithm for enhanced predictive accuracy.